Universal Security Instruments (NYSEAMERICAN:UUU) Now Covered by StockNews.com

-StockNews.com started coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a report released on Friday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a research note published on Thursday.
+The firm issued a hold rating on the stock.

-Shares of Universal Security Instruments stock opened at $1.48 on Friday.
+Shares of UUU stock opened at $1.44 on Thursday.
 Universal Security Instruments has a one year low of $1.27 and a one year high of $5.20.

 Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) last released its quarterly earnings data on Tuesday, February 20th.
 The company reported $0.04 EPS for the quarter.
-Universal Security Instruments had a return on equity of 6.76% and a net margin of 1.74%.
-The firm had revenue of $4.66 million during the quarter.
+Universal Security Instruments had a net margin of 1.74% and a return on equity of 6.76%.
+The company had revenue of $4.66 million during the quarter.

 Universal Security Instruments, Inc, together with its subsidiary, engages in the design, marketing, and distribution of safety and security products for use in homes and businesses in the United States and internationally.
 It offers a line of safety alarms, including units powered by replaceable batteries, sealed batteries, and battery backup alarms; and smoke alarms, which include hearing impaired and heat alarms, as well as carbon monoxide alarms, door chimes, ventilation products, ground fault circuit interrupters, and other electrical devices under the UNIVERSAL and USI Electric trade names.